Dolls (1987 film)

 Dolls is a 1987 American horror film directed by Stuart Gordon, written by Ed Naha, and starring Stephen Lee, Guy Rolfe, Hilary Mason, Ian Patrick Williams, and Bunty Bailey.
-Its plot follows six people who seek shelter during a storm in the mansion of an elderly puppetmaker and his wife, only to find that the various puppets and dolls in the home contain the imprisoned spirits of criminals.
+Its plot follows six people who seek shelter during a storm in the mansion of an elderly doll maker and his wife, only to find that the various puppets and dolls in the home contain the imprisoned spirits of criminals.
 It was produced by Charles Band and Brian Yuzna through Band's Empire Pictures.

-The film grossed $3.5 million worldwide against a budget of $2 million and received mixed reviews from critics.
+The film was shot in Italy at Empire Studios prior to the making of Gordon's From Beyond (1986), but went unreleased until 1987, when it premiered at the Seattle International Film Festival.

 Plot

 A violent thunderstorm strands young Judy, her father David, and her stepmother Rosemary in the English countryside.
 Seeking shelter, the trio break into a nearby mansion, where they meet the owners, a kindly older couple named Gabriel and Hilary Hartwicke.
 Learning that Judy has "lost" her beloved stuffed bear Teddy (in fact, the cruel Rosemary threw Teddy into the bushes), Gabriel gives Judy a doll named Mr. Punch.
-Three more people arrive at the mansion, also seeking shelter from the storm: Good-natured American businessman Ralph and English hitchhikers Isabel and Enid.
+Three more people arrive at the mansion, also seeking shelter from the storm: good-natured American businessman Ralph and English hitchhikers Isabel and Enid.
 Gabriel invites them all to stay the night.

 Judy soon discovers that the mansion is full of beautifully detailed toys and dolls like Mr. Punch; Gabriel explains that he and his wife are toy makers.
-Judy and Ralph are both overjoyed, and the latter is something of a child at heart who has never given up his love and fondness of toys.
+Judy is overjoyed, as is Ralph, who has never given up his fondness of toys.

-Isabel and Enid are actually petty thieves who hitchhiked with Ralph intending to pick his pocket.
+Isabel and Enid are revealed to be petty thieves who hitchhiked with Ralph intending to rob him.
 That night, Isabel sneaks out of her room to rob the mansion.
-Instead, she is brutally attacked by dolls who caught her in the midst of her thievery who then drag her into the darkness.
-Judy, in the hallway, briefly sees the attack and she rushes to tell her father David.
-However, David is a neglectful and uncaring father; both he and Rosemary accuse Judy of making up stories.
+Her thievery is thwarted by dolls who attack her, brutally beating her down, and then drag her into the darkness.
+Judy, in the hallway, briefly sees the attack and she rushes to tell David.
+However, David is a neglectful and uncaring father; both he and Rosemary refuse to believe Judy, thinking she is making up stories.
 Instead, Judy convinces Ralph to check out the hallway with her.
 Ralph is initially very skeptical, but he eventually begins believing Judy after her Mr. Punch doll briefly speaks to them.

-Rosemary is later attacked by the dolls; in the midst of escaping them, she ends up accidentally overleaping out of a window to her death.
-Enid searches for Isabel and finds her almost entirely transformed into a doll version of herself.
-A horde of toys attack and kill Enid as she attempts to escape.
-Meanwhile, Ralph gets accidentally caught in a trap the dolls set for the other adults before Judy convinces them to save him; because he is her friend and has done nothing wrong.
+Dolls later attack Rosemary as she settles into bed.
+Trying to escape, she accidentally falls out of a window to her death.
+Enid searches for Isabel and finds her in the attic, almost entirely transformed into a doll version of herself.
+A horde of toys (including actual projectile shooting soldier figurines) attack and kill Enid.
+Meanwhile, Ralph is caught in a trap the dolls set for the other adults before Judy convinces them to save him, because he is her friend and has done nothing wrong.
 David discovers Rosemary's dead body placed in his bed and believes that Ralph killed her.